-The Operations Support category is comprised of the Districts existing office space and solar array on the Signal Treatment Plant pond.
+The Operations Support category is comprised of the Districts existing office space, solar array on the Signal Treatment Plant pond, and other assets required to operate the system that cannot be categorized under storage facilities, booster pumps stations, or distribution and transmission lines (i.e., land, metering equipment, SCADA equipment, etc.).
 The District's existing office space is satisfactory for the District's existing customer base and existing demands.
 However, the District needs to expand office space to meet the needs of future growth.
-Therefore, there is no excess capacity in existing facilities.
 The solar array project will benefit both existing and future users in the GSA and Promontory by reducing power costs.
+Excess capacity in the District's other operations and support assets is based on peak day culinary demand distributed amongst existing and future users.
+Of these assets existing GSA and Promontory customers are estimated to use 54% and 10.7% respectively, new GSA and Promontory customers within the 10-year window are estimated to use 11.7% and 10.1% respectively, and new GSA and Prom customers beyond the 10-year window are estimated to use 9.4% and 4.1% respectively.